livegnik/2way-poc-design/01-protocol/06-access-control-model.md

 Rules:

-- The identity that creates a Parent is its permanent owner.
+- The creator of a Parent is its permanent owner.
-- Ownership of a Parent and its owned objects cannot be reassigned.
+- Owned objects cannot be reassigned to another owner.
-- Only the owning identity may mutate owned objects unless explicitly permitted by an ACL.
+- Only the owner may mutate owned objects unless an explicit ACL permits otherwise.

-Operations that attempt to mutate objects owned by another identity without permission are rejected.
+- Remote operations attempting to mutate objects owned by another identity are rejected.

-### 5.2 Schema enforced access constraints
+### 5.2 Schema level permissions

-Schemas define baseline access constraints.
+Schemas define default access semantics for object types.

 Rules:

+- Each object type declares whether it is mutable, append only, or immutable.
-- Schemas may restrict which identities may create objects of a given type.
+- Each object type declares which identities may create instances of that type.
-- Schemas may declare object types as immutable or append only.
-- Schema constraints cannot be overridden by ACLs.
+- Allowed relations between object types are fixed by schema.
+- Cross app object access is forbidden unless explicitly permitted by schema.

-Schema violations result in rejection prior to ACL evaluation.
+Schema validation occurs before ACL evaluation.

-### 5.3 App and domain isolation
+### 5.3 App and domain boundaries

-Access control enforces isolation between apps and domains.
+Apps and domains define isolation scopes.

 Rules:

-- Operations are authorized only within the app and domain in which they are defined.
+- Operations are evaluated only within the app and domain they target.
-- Objects from different apps are not writable across app boundaries.
+- Objects from other apps are not visible unless schema rules explicitly allow it.
-- Cross app access is permitted only where explicitly allowed by schema.
+- Domains may restrict mutation and visibility, including participation in sync.

-Operations that cross app or domain boundaries without explicit allowance are rejected.
+Operations that cross app or domain boundaries without explicit authorization are rejected.

 ### 5.4 Object level ACLs

-ACLs provide explicit permission grants.
+ACLs provide explicit permission rules bound to specific objects or object sets.

 Rules:

-- ACLs are graph objects associated with specific targets.
+- ACLs are graph objects evaluated as part of authorization.
-- ACLs may grant read or write permissions to specific identities.
+- ACLs may grant or deny read or write permissions.
-- ACLs cannot grant permissions that violate schema constraints or ownership invariants.
+- ACLs cannot override schema level prohibitions.

-Absence of an ACL implies denial unless ownership or schema rules permit the operation.
+- Explicit deny rules take precedence over grant rules.

+### 5.5 Graph derived constraints

+Authorization may depend on graph structure when explicitly defined by schema.

+Rules:

+- Membership edges may gate access to group scoped objects.
+- Degrees of separation may restrict visibility or interaction.
+- Rating or trust based thresholds may gate participation.

+All such constraints must be explicitly declared by schema and evaluated deterministically.

 ## 6. Allowed behaviors

-The following behaviors are allowed when all authorization checks pass:
+The following behaviors are allowed when all authorization layers succeed:

-- Creation of objects by an identity within its permitted scope.
+- Creation of new objects within the identity’s authorized scope.
-- Mutation of owned objects when schema permits mutation.
+- Mutation of owned objects when schema and ACL rules permit mutation.
+- Read access to objects permitted by visibility rules.
-- Access to non owned objects when explicitly permitted by ACLs.
+- Limited interaction with non owned objects when explicitly authorized.

-All other behaviors are disallowed.

 ## 7. Forbidden behaviors

 The following behaviors are explicitly forbidden:

 - Mutating objects owned by another identity without explicit permission.
-- Overriding schema constraints using ACLs.
+- Bypassing schema restrictions through ACLs.
-- Writing objects outside the declared app or domain.
+- Reading or writing objects outside the authorized app or domain.
-- Deriving authorization from transport, peer identity, or network context.
+- Inferring permissions from peer identity, network origin, or transport context.
-- Partial authorization.
-Operations are either fully authorized or rejected.
+- Partial authorization of an operation.
+Authorization is atomic per operation.

 ## 8. Interaction with other components

 The access control model interacts with other components as follows:

-- Input is received from the validation pipeline after authentication and schema validation.
+- Inputs are received after authentication, signature verification, and schema validation.
-- Output is a binary authorization decision.
+- Outputs are allow or reject decisions.
-- No direct access to storage or network layers exists.
+- No direct access to storage is permitted.
+- No graph mutations occur during authorization evaluation.

 Trust boundaries:

 - All inputs are treated as untrusted until validated.
-- Only local graph state and schema definitions are trusted for authorization decisions.
+- Authorization logic relies only on local graph state and compiled schemas.

 ## 9. Failure and rejection behavior